With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Backpacks

-In the colder months and higher elevations, you will need more cold-weather gear, adding weight to your pack.
+In the winter, colder months, and higher elevations, you will need more cold-weather gear, adding weight to your pack.
 There are more layers to bring, the extra mattress, the heavier sleeping bag, the snow shovel (necessary avalanche gear), etc. For some trips, you will also need to strap your snowshoes to your pack for part of the trip.
-I’ve tried hard to get my gear weight down and still I end up with 22–28lbs for most 2–3-day trips, counting the weight of the pack (3lbs), but not the snowshoes (4lbs).
-This means my pack weight can hit 32lbs.
+I’ve tried hard to get my gear weight down and still I end up with 22–28 lbs for most 2–3-day trips, counting the weight of the pack, This does not include the snowshoes which are 4 pounds.
+This means my pack weight can hit 32 lbs.

-The pack I use (a Granite Gear Leopard A.C. that uses the same suspension of the earlier Blaze A.C. pack—both discontinued) is a 58-liter pack weighing 2lbs 11.5 oz (3lbs 1oz. with lid) with a 40lb capacity.
+The pack I began with was a Granite Gear Leopard A.C. that used the same suspension of the earlier Blaze A.C. pack (both discontinued).
+It was a 58-liter pack weighing 2 lbs 11.5 oz (3 lbs 1oz. with lid) with a 40 lb capacity.
+Now it is possible to get a good pack in the 2–2.5 pound range.

-Size: A 60–65 Liter pack is probably all you need.
-However, if you pack a synthetic sleeping bag you may need a larger backpack.
+Size: Whatever pack you choose, it will most likely need to be 55–65 liters.
+However, if you pack a heavy synthetic sleeping bag you may need a larger backpack.

 Weight: Backpacks are one of the “big three” items.
-To hold down weight get a backpack that is in the 2–4 lbs range.
+To hold down weight get a backpack that is in the 2–3 pound range.
 Avoid heavy packs with lots of needless features.

 Remember, you will probably need to attach snowshoes and a snow shovel to the exterior, so think about how you will do that before you make the purchase.
 You may need a way to attach some extra straps.